 See the ebb and flow of tension?
 It not clear until the end whether Will can ever achieve his lifelong ambition.

 Thunder shakes the building and lightning flashes through the windows.
 Bess, a heifer that has just lost her first calf, lets out a mournful bellow.
 Her first cry pierces the wind and driving rain.
-Her second cry and then a series of quick, desperate calls are an eerie complement to the morbid setting.
+Her second cry and then a series of quick, desperate calls are an eerie complement to the setting.

-Keep the tension fluid.
+You’ll want to keep the tension fluid.
 Move from one intense situation to another.
-Over the course of three pages of Giddyap Tin Lizzie, Mayor Burns commits suicide, David Tate is shot, and Bernie Burns is arrested for murder.
+Over the course of three pages of Giddyap Tin Lizzie, one character commits suicide, another is shot, and a third is arrested for murder.